mb0/xelf-old/README.md

 xelf is a cross-environment expression language framework.

 It is currently a work in progress.
+Development is paused for a couple of weeks, while i concentrate on other tasks.
+Please check again in June or July.

 Overview [![GoDoc](https://godoc.org/github.com/mb0/xelf?status.svg)](https://godoc.org/github.com/mb0/xelf)
 --------